sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 ---

 He was handsome, I discovered on the truck ride home.
 It was an old-fashioned kind of handsomeness, those dark brows furrowed tight, a meanness implicit in the set of his mouth.
 I was lolling around in the passenger seat, my ribs poking into my lungs.
-I had so many questions, and no means by which to ask them.<br>
+I had so many questions, and no means by which to ask them.

 The stranger was silent — frowning — his hands clenched tight around the steering wheel.
 The forest whipped past us, yielding on occasion to clearings of fireweed.
-I spotted an elk through the trees; the idea of a wolf.<br>
+I spotted an elk through the trees; the idea of a wolf.

 After a little while, we pulled over to the right, a gravel turnout leading into the trees.
 Eventually, a house.
 Modest and two-story and sifted by sourgrass, the door painted red.
 ‘For good luck,’ the stranger explained, fishing for his keys.
 I was set out on the porch.
 Mosquitoes visited my skin, abandoning me soon after.
-The flies had an easier time of it, cocooning in the soft lining of my stomach.<br>
+The flies had an easier time of it, cocooning in the soft lining of my stomach.

 ‘This is yours,’ the stranger said, and lugged me feet first into a room on the second floor.
 The floors polished hardwood, the walls painted spring green.
 Along the windowsills, pasta jars and jam jars and beer bottles recycled into potting vases.
 Each one filled exactly halfway with still water, home to a different variety of plant.
 The windows, tall and screenless, were bracketed by white eyelet curtains, and when the wind blew they touched each other gently.
 I longed to press my face to them, the clean cotton scent.
 I had left a wet trail in my wake, the smell putrid and festering.
 Briefly, I was ashamed—how I discolored the living world.
-The stranger took no notice, and hauled me up onto the blue-cushion rocking chair.<br> ‘There,’ he said, placing my left hand just above my ribcage, covering the abscess.
+The stranger took no notice, and hauled me up onto the blue-cushion rocking chair.

+‘There,’ he said, placing my left hand just above my ribcage, covering the abscess.
 Then he sat on the footstool across from me and just looked, looked so long that I grew self conscious.
 I wanted to tuck back my hair—long since turned to dust—or otherwise turn my cheek—maggot fodder by now.
 The stranger’s lip trembled.
 His hand reached out, then snatched itself back.
-To my consternation, he began to cry.<br>
+To my consternation, he began to cry.

 It’s alright, I wanted to say.
-It’s okay to love the dead.<br>
+It’s okay to love the dead.

+--

 That first night had been akin to being born.
 I burst into the world, a deluge of sound and color, time forever punctured by my presence.
 Even now, laid out on the embalming table, my body bloated to twice its original size, ankle disjoint from foot and hand separated from wrist, the memory brought with it a rush of unmitigated pleasure.
 ‘Seven years,’ the coroner told the technician, as he stitched together the open folds of my abdomen, sealing the remaining organs back inside.
 ‘He got off easy, all things considered.’